 ConocoPhillips targets US$50 billion free cash flow over next decade

-ConocoPhillips unveiled a 10-year plan on Tuesday and said it would target free cash flow of about US$50 billion with annual capital spending averaging less than US$7 billion over the next decade.
+ConocoPhillips unveiled a long-term plan on Tuesday to boost oil and gas production by about 3per cent per year, restrain annual spending to about US$7 billion and return US$50 billion to shareholders over the next decade.

-REUTERS: ConocoPhillips unveiled a 10-year plan on Tuesday and said it would target free cash flow of about US$50 billion with annual capital spending averaging less than US$7 billion over the next decade.
+REUTERS: ConocoPhillips unveiled a long-term plan on Tuesday to boost oil and gas production by about 3per cent per year, restrain annual spending to about US$7 billion and return US$50 billion to shareholders over the next decade.

 The largest U.S. independent crude producer said it expects to spend about US$20 billion on dividends and US$30 billion in share buybacks in 10 years.

-"We challenge any other (exploration and production) company to show you a plan like this," Chief Executive Ryan Lance told analysts and investors at a meeting in Houston on Tuesday.
+"We challenge any other (exploration and production) company to show you a plan like this," Chief Executive Ryan Lance told analysts and investors in Houston.

-The company expects several decades of lackluster oil prices, with U.S. oil to average between US$40 to US$70 per barrel through the 2050s.
-Ride sharing, electric vehicles and urbanization will impact demand for the company's products, but Executive Vice President Matt Fox said oil and gas will remain an important part of the energy mix through 2050.
+Still, the company expects several decades ahead of lackluster oil prices, with U.S. oil to average between US$40 to US$70 per barrel through the 2050s.
+Ride sharing, electric vehicles and urbanization will impact demand for the company's products, but Executive Vice President Matt Fox said oil and gas would remain an important part of the energy mix through 2050.

-The company also forecast annual production growth averaging more than 3per cent from 2020 to 2029.
+ConocoPhillips will spend about US$4 billion per year on shale, running about 20 drilling rigs across its four fields, and boosting shale production from more than 400,000 barrels per day (bpd) next year to around 900,000 bpd by the end of the decade, it said.

+The company plans a future sale of 25per cent of its Alaska assets, in line with its practice of not holding 100per cent equity in major projects.

-ConocoPhillips, which has been divesting assets to focus on its U.S. shale base, had in October posted a quarterly profit that beat analysts' estimates, primarily as higher shale production offset lower crude prices and higher exploration costs.
+ConocoPhillips has been divesting assets to focus on its U.S. shale base.
+In October, it posted a quarterly profit that beat analysts' estimates, primarily as higher shale production offset lower crude prices and higher exploration costs.

-(Reporting by Jennifer Hiller in Houston, Arathy S Nair in Bengaluru; Editing by Shounak Dasgupta and Nick Zieminski)
+(Reporting by Jennifer Hiller in Houston, Arathy S Nair in Bengaluru; Editing by Nick Zieminski and Bernadette Baum)